Membership

 Section 2.06.1 Application.

-An applicant must demonstrate eligibility for membership by submitting the documentation
+An applicant must demonstrate eligibility for membership by submitting the documentation required by the Society’s Policy Manual.

 Section 2.06.2 Notice of Acceptance or Rejection.

-Each applicant shall be notified of the Society’s acceptance or rejection of his or her application as
+Each applicant shall be notified of the Society’s acceptance or rejection of his or her application as provided in the Society’s Policy Manual.
+An unsuccessful applicant has the right to appeal the Society’s decision as provided in the Society’s Policy Manual.

 Section 2.07 Resignation of Membership.

-resignation relieve the member from any obligations the member may have to the Society at the time of resignation.
+Any member may resign from membership in the Society by delivering a letter of resignation to the President of the Executive Committee.
+Dues and assessments shall not be refunded, nor shall resignation relieve the member from any obligations the member may have to the Society at the time of resignation.

 Section 2.08 Termination or Suspension of Membership.

-reasons: failure to comply with requirements and standards for membership contained in the Bylaws of the Society as adopted by the Executive Committee; being in arrears in dues for more than a period of 1 year after the final due date for the payment of such dues; becoming subject to any limitation or restriction of any right associated with the practice of medicine by any State, including the revocation, suspension or restriction of a medical license or the voluntary surrender of a license while under investigation; failure or refusal to cooperate reasonably with an investigation of a disciplinary matter by the Society; participating in communications to the public or medical personnel or agencies which convey false, deceptive, untrue or misleading information; conviction of a felony; or other grossly immoral, dishonorable, unethical or unprofessional conduct.
-Except with respect to termination of membership due to nonpayment of dues or assessments, which shall be automatic and effective without a hearing, the Membership Committee may make whatever investigation it deems necessary, and upon concluding that a reasonable basis exists for membership to be terminated or suspended, shall invite the member to meet with representatives of the Committee.
-The
+The Executive Committee may terminate or suspend an individual's membership for the following reasons: failure to comply with requirements and standards for membership contained in the Bylaws of the Society as adopted by the Executive Committee; being in arrears in dues for more than a period of 1 year after the final due date for the payment of such dues; becoming subject to any limitation or restriction of any right associated with the practice of medicine by any State, including the revocation, suspension or restriction of a medical license or the voluntary surrender of a license while under investigation; failure or refusal to cooperate reasonably with an investigation of a disciplinary matter by the Society; participating in communications to the public or medical personnel or agencies which convey false, deceptive, untrue or misleading information; conviction of a felony; or other grossly immoral, dishonorable, unethical or unprofessional conduct.

-member may provide the Committee whatever evidence he or she deems proper as to why such action should not be taken.
-Following such meeting, the Membership Committee shall formulate its report and recommendation to the Executive Committee.
 Upon receipt of a report of the Membership Committee, which recommends termination or suspension of membership, the Executive Committee shall schedule consideration of the matter in a regular meeting.
 The Secretary shall notify the member at least thirty (30) days prior to the date of the meeting at which it will be considered.
 A copy of the recommendations and report of the Membership Committee shall be attached to the notice.
 The member may appear at the meeting with counsel to respond to the recommendations of the Membership Committee.
 Termination or suspension of membership in the Society shall require a two-thirds (2/3) vote of the Executive Committee.
 The Secretary shall notify the member within thirty (30) days of the decision of the Executive Committee.
 The decision of the Executive Committee, which shall not be effective sooner than five (5) days following the member’s receipt of notice of same, shall be final.

 Section 2.09 Annual Dues and Special Assessments.